1.1.8. etl

 Usage: fox.py etl decode [OPTIONS]

-Decoded CAN messages are saved in separate file (JSON) in the output folder.
+Decoded CAN messages are saved in separate files (JSON) in the output

 Options:

--o, --output DIRECTORY Folder in which the files with decoded CAN messages
+-o, --output DIRECTORY Directory in which the files with decoded CAN

 -h, --help Show this message and exit.